Data Collection and FAQs

 Here’s why: hail, although solid, forms by a very different process than snow, and sleet, also solid, forms by yet another process altogether.
 The conditions that allow for either hail or sleet to fall are too complex to have a meaningful role in determining the rain-snow transition for the purposes of this project.

 For fun, here’s how to tell the difference between hail and sleet.
 Hail consists of frozen balls of ice and falls at warm temperatures.
-Sleet also looks like frozen balls of ice, but it falls at cold temperatures.
+Sleet also looks like frozen balls of ice, but it falls at cold temperatures and is usually more clear than opaque.
 This page briefly discusses how hail and sleet form: Severe Weather 101: Hail Types (noaa.gov).

 Freezing rain is liquid water that freezes when it hits the surface.